makersmansion/makersmansion/src/weekly/2022/week-46/index.md

 ## TEAM

-🎙️ [In The Essentials Of Leadership](https://www.youtube.com/watch?v=LFhyL4pqqc8) episode, Marshall Goldsmith - one of the world’s leading executive coaches - discusses how to gain confidence, motivate others, where leaders go wrong, why it’s easier to change behavior than perception, how to specifically change other people’s perceptions, the three words that kill any conversation, decision making, and the relationship between intensity and consistency.
+🎙️ [In this ‘Essentials Of Leadership’ episode](https://www.youtube.com/watch?v=LFhyL4pqqc8), Marshall Goldsmith - one of the world’s leading executive coaches - discusses how to gain confidence, motivate others, where leaders go wrong, why it’s easier to change behavior than perception, how to specifically change other people’s perceptions, the three words that kill any conversation, decision making, and the relationship between intensity and consistency.
 90 minutes of pure gold!

 > Our mission in life is to make a positive difference, not to prove we’re smart and not to prove we’re right.
 We are not here on earth to prove how smart we are.